CleverRaven/Cataclysm-DDA/COMPILING.md

 ## Tools

 Most distros seem to package essential build tools as either a single package (Debian and derivatives have `build-essential`) or a package group (Arch has `base-devel`).
 You should use the above if available.
-Otherwise you'll at least need `make` and figure out the missing dependencies as you go.
+Otherwise you'll at least need `make` and figure out the missing dependencies as you go (if any).

-You should also install `git` and `gettext` (optional if you don't care about localizations).
+Besides the essentials you will need `git`.

 If you plan on keeping up with experimentals you should also install `ccache`, which  will considerably speed-up partial builds.